Beijing city fortifications: Dongbianmen

 Dongbianmen (東便門 lit.
 'Eastern Convenient Gate') was located at the northeastern corner of the Outer city walls at the point where the outer wall stopped short and turned toward the Inner city wall.
 A matching gate was built on the northwestern corner of the Outer city walls.
 The gates, originally intended to be temporary, were at first not given names.
 About ten years after completion, the gates were named Dongbianmen ("eastern side gate") and Xibianmen ("western side gate").
 The gate tower at Dongbianmen was similar to the one at Zuo'anmen, but on a slightly smaller scale.
 The gate had no archway; instead it had a smaller wooden side gate on one side.
 The watchtower was built during the Qianlong era (1735–1796).
 Both of the barbican and watchtower had been dismantled in the 1930s due to lack of funds for maintenance.
 The gate tower was dismantled in 1958 when Beijing's main train station was built.

 Xibianmen

 Xibianmen (西便門 lit.
-'Convenient Western Gate') was located at the northwestern corner of the Outer city walls.
+'Western Convenient Gate') was located at the northwestern corner of the Outer city walls.
 It was dismantled in 1952.
 Parts of the barbican walls remain.